Exploring Target Representations for Masked Autoencoders: Does Matter in MKD?

 \subsection{Distillation with Multiple Stages}

 Given the observations that better teacher generally induces better outperforming student, we are motivated to use the trained student as teacher to train new student repeatedly and study whether similar trend endures.
-If so, we would like to seek in what stage the performances saturate for different downstream tasks, as well as the discrepancy among the results incurred by different initialized teachers.
+If so, we would like to seek at what stage the performances saturate for different downstream tasks, as well as the discrepancy among the results incurred by different initialized teachers.

 \paragraph{$h_\phi(\cdot)$ does not matter with multi-stage distillation.} The performance gain is valid but decreases with multi-stage and eventually vanishes.
 Take MAE being the initialized teacher as an example, students outperform teachers by +0.7\%, +0.1\%, -0.1\% for classification, +2.3, -0.2, -0.2 points for object detection, and +1.5, +0.8, -0.6 points, for semantic segmentation, from the 0$^\mathrm{th}$ to the 3$^\mathrm{rd}$ stage.
 Other teachers and downstream tasks share the same conclusion.
-Moreover, the performance gaps of students learned from different teachers decreases, especially after multi-stage, as shown by the performance variance at different stages in the last row of \cref{tab:different teacher}.
-Take classification tasks for an instance, the variance decreases along with the training stage, \ie, 2.24, 0.37, 0.07, 0.04, which reveals that the choice of $h_\phi(\cdot)$ exerts little influence on the downstream performance.
+Moreover, the performance gaps of students learned from different teachers decrease, especially after multi-stage, as shown by the performance variance at different stages in the last row of \cref{tab:different teacher}.
+Take classification tasks for instance, the variance decreases along with the training stage, \ie, 2.24, 0.37, 0.07, 0.04, which reveals that the choice of $h_\phi(\cdot)$ exerts little influence on the downstream performance.
 See \cref{tab:different teacher} for results of more downstream tasks.
 To demonstrate models' differences in terms of weights and outputs, we conduct a property analysis in \cref{sec:analysis}.
+Similar properties are found, which verify our conclusion.